EQT

 SASB EM-EP-540a.2

 The safety of the communities where we operate, and that of our employee and contractor workforce, is a top priority for us.
 Our emergency management efforts focus on prevention, preparedness, and response.
-Our Crisis Management team, in conjunction with the Environmental, Health, and Safety (EHS) department, provides guidance and expertise in emergency response and crisis management.
+Our Incident Management team, in conjunction with the EHS department, provides guidance and expertise in emergency response and crisis management.
 These functions also develop and maintain emergency notification procedures, training, and support.
+If an incident were to occur, EQT utilizes the National Incident Management System, including the Incident Command System (ICS), to manage emergency response.

 Operating units develop site-specific emergency action and response plans to prepare for significant risks, and field teams lead daily tailgate safety meetings focused on hazard prevention and emergency preparedness before operations begin.
-Our Crisis Management team also conducts annual emergency scenario drills, and we contract with experts to provide immediate support in areas such as well control, firefighting, and spill response as needed.
+Our Incident Management team also conducts annual emergency scenario drills, and we contract experts to facilitate these exercises.
+Additionally, we contract with operational specific experts to provide immediate support in areas such as well control, firefighting, and spill response as needed.

 To address and proactively respond to community safety concerns, we work closely with emergency response personnel, public works employees, elected officials, school districts, and other key community members to engage them in the process, provide information, learn from them, and build relationships.
 Most often, these conversations focus on the following: